How to get from Florence to Lucca for a day trip

 How to book the train tickets

 You can book train tickets in advance on the official website of the Trenitalia company.
 Any other site is a re-seller and increases the ticket price by several euros.
 But remember that since there are no assigned seats, having booked the ticket in advance does not entitle you to a seat, the first-come, first-served rule applies.
+You can also buy tickets at the station, up to 5 minutes before the train leaves.

 You must validate your ticket before the train leaves: if you hav booked it online, you can validate it with a click from your confirmation email.
 If you bought a paper ticket at the train station, you must stamp it using on of the yellow stamping machines in the train station.